-Net operating revenues for the three months ended March 31, 2011 increased by \$19.5 million as compared to the three months ended March 31, 2010.
-The higher net operating revenues for the 2011 period were primarily attributable to an increase of \$19.8 million in milestones and license fees from collaborators.
-The increase in milestones and license fees from collaborators was principally attributable to our receipt of notice of termination of our product development and commercialization agreement with GlaxoSmithKline, resulting in the recognition into revenue of the remaining \$18.4 million in payments previously received from GlaxoSmithKline, recorded initially as deferred revenue and not yet recognized.
-We recognized \$826,000 of these payments into revenue for the 2010 period.
-The increase in milestones and license fees from collaborations for the 2011 period was also due to recognition of \$2.4 million of the \$11.0 million payment received under an April 2010 amendment to our cognitive disorders agreement with AstraZeneca to modify the terms applicable to TC-5619.
+Net operating revenues for the three months ended June 30, 2011 decreased by \$159,000 as compared to the three months ended June 30, 2010.
+The lower net operating revenues were primarily attributable to a decrease of grant revenue for the 2011 period of \$154,000.
+Net operating revenues for the 2011 period reflected a decrease of \$826,000 in recognition of payments previously received from GlaxoSmithKline, as all amounts that had yet to be recognized as of the time we received notice of termination of our product development and commercialization agreement with GlaxoSmithKline were recognized for the first quarter of 2011.
+This decrease for the 2011 period was partially offset by an increase of \$786,000 in recognition of the \$11.0 million payment received under an April 2010 amendment to our cognitive disorders agreement with AstraZeneca to modify the terms applicable to TC-5619.

-We did not recognize any milestone-based revenue for the three months ended March 31, 2011.
+We did not recognize any milestone-based revenue for either of the three month periods ended June 30, 2011 or June 30, 2010.
 We expect that the amount of any milestone-based revenue that we generate may vary from period to period.